WagnoLeaoSergio/CARSKit_API/README.md

 $ mkdir data
 ```

+Contextual datasets are referenced in the [CARSKIT repository](https://github.com/irecsys/CARSKit) to use as example.
 Remember that the data must be in the same format that the engine requires.
 If in doubt, look in the [User Guide](https://arxiv.org/abs/1511.03780).

 With the folder created, enter it and create another one for the results that the engine will generate and insert the data set that will be used.